harshchhabra37/HireHay/README.md

 ## Application Link & Future Scope :

-The app has been sent into deployment, You can access the app using this link: .
+The app has been sent into deployment, You can access the app [here](ADD LINK HERE).
 We plan to scale this website and make a hub for student from all walks of life to come and present their skills to the market.

 ## Frontend